Icebane1331/CyberSecurity_MK/Homework_week_15/Submission.md

 In this assignment, you will test three web application vulnerabilities.
 For each vulnerability you will be provided with the following:

-  - Steps detailing how to setup and access the application.
+  - Steps detailing how to set up and access the application.

   - A walkthrough explaining how the application is intended to work.